-Recognized for contributions to map's production: Andrew B.Asell, Pete Kollasch, Mary Pat Heitman, and Lois Bair.
-Drilling was provided under contract with Aquadrill of Iowa City, Iowa; a special thanks to Diane Edberg, Jay Joslyn and drilling crew members who worked at times in challenging drilling conditions.
-Assistance in describing solum cores was provided by the Natural Resources Conservation Service, Storm Lake Office personnel, Mark Minger.
-A special thanks to the following individuals who graciously allowed access to their land for drilling, Jim Hemphill, Tim Hemphill, Brian Langel, Jay Lausen, Donna Maynes, Glenn Olson, Eugene Powell, Marge Powell, Don Richards, Marlene Skovgaard, Tom Sunde, Kim Swanson, Leroy Welle and to the management staff at the Department of Natural Resources and Union Slough National Wildlife Refuge for allowing access on public lands located in both counties.
-Also, a special thank you to Cohrs Contruction Inc., Kruse Rock and Gravel, Rohlin Construction and Wedeking Construction for allowing access to observe gravel pit sections.
+Recognized for contributions to map's production: Andrew B.Asell, Pete Kollasch, Heather Buresh, Katie, Foreman, Mary Pat Heitman, and Lois Bair.
+Drilling was provided under contract with Aquadrill of Iowa City, Iowa; a special thanks to Jay Joslyn and drilling crew members who worked at times in challenging drilling conditions.
+A special thanks to the following individuals who graciously allowed access to their land for drilling, Jeff Cook, Charles Crandall, Frank Dagit, Ron Galloway, Greg Gilbert, James Ioger, James Handsaker, Keith Helvig, Mark Hobson, Lawrence and Allen Kadolph, Randy Madden, Henrietta Miller, Marvin Reifschneder, M. Schunemen and Ken Smith .
+And, thank you to the Dr. William Simpkins and graduate student Lucie Macalister, Iowa State University for their assistance in lining up drilling sites and assisting with coring.
+Also, we would like to recognize the efforts of the South Fork Waterhed Alliance, National Tilth Laboratory, and USGS for their involvement in various hydrogeologic studies on the South Fork of the Iowa River in Hardin County.